Search Instructions with Examples:

-Use OLS to search the collections of all of EPA's libraries across the country.
+Use the catalog to search the collections of all of EPA's libraries across the country.
 These collections include EPA publications, government reports, books, journals, videos and more.
 This form will also search for additional EPA publications and technical reports that are available from the National Technical Information Service.

 From the basic search screen, you can search by keywords, title, author, or report/call number.
 On the Advanced Search screen, you can also search by corporate source, subjects, OCLC number, ISSN number, ISBN number, or year published.
 You can search several fields at once or just one of the fields.
 You don't need to capitalize words as the searches are not case sensitive.

 For example, to find books with the words "carbon monoxide" in the title, enter the words "carbon monoxide" in the Title field:

 You can also change the field that you are searching by choosing a new field name from the drop-down menu on the left side of your screen.
 That way you can search for several words in the same field.

 To combine multiple search terms, go to the Advanced Search screen.

 From the Advanced Search screen, to find books on acid rain written by an author named Smith, enter the term "acid rain" in the Keywords field and "Smith" in the Author field.
 By default, the terms are connected by the operator "AND," meaning that both the term "acid rain" AND the author "Smith" must be present in the record.
 (To change this connector, see the section on Searching Multiple Fields, an Advanced Search feature.)

 Once you've entered all of your terms, click on the Search button.
 Your results will be returned to you with 50 items on a page.
 You can view each separate page of results by clicking on a page link located on the right side of the search results page: ie, PREV 1 2 3 4 5 6 7 8 NEXT.